itsthejb/docker-ispconfig/README.md

  This is needed after changes in the BUILD section in docker-compose.yml. or for updates.

 ```
-./do  ispc mig  export  a_name                     # export configuration to ./volume/service/mig/a_name/
+./do ispc mig export                                # export configuration to ./volumes/service/mig/
 ./do stop                                           # stop ispconfig
 ./do rm                                             # remove the container
-sudo rm -rf ./volume/{etc,ispconfig,log,mysql}      # cleanup
 git pull                                            # update ispconfig-docker
 diff docker-compose.yml-template docker-compose.yml # check for new options docker-compose.yml
 ./do build
 ./do up                                             # create a new container
 ./do log                                            # show start up console
-./do ispc mig import a_name                        # import configuration from ./volume/service/mig/a_name/
+./do ispc mig import                                # import configuration from ./volume/service/mig/
 ./do restart                                        # restart ispconfig
 ./do log                                            # show start up console
 ```